medialize/URI.js/README.md

 ## Useless Information ##

-I built this sucker on Christmas 2011.
-It was a nice excuse to get away from the anual family terror.
+I built this sucker during Christmas 2011.
+It was a nice excuse to get away from the annual family terror.
 You should try it some time…

 ### Naming Libraries sucks ###